spatie/laravel-responsecache/UPGRADING.md

 Because there are many breaking changes an upgrade is not that easy.
 There are many edge cases this guide does not cover.
 We accept PRs to improve this guide.

+## 6.0.0

+If you're using the default settings you can upgrade without any problems.

+- By default the `CsrfTokenReplacer` will be applied before caching the request.
+For most users, this will be harmless
+- The `flush` method has been removed, use `clear` instead
+- The `Flush` command has been removed.
+Use `ClearCommand` instead

 ## 5.0.0

 As of Laravel 5.8 defining cache time in seconds is supported.
 All mentions of response cache time should be changed from minutes to seconds: